-Before the Obama Administration, the food industry relied primarily on Good Manufacturing Practices (GMPs or CGMPs), which provided a basic framework for manufacturers dealing with food safety.
-But during the Cold War's space race in the 1960s, it dawned on researchers that food must not only provide balanced nutrition; it also can’t create health issues along the way.
-That food needed to be safe.
+Before FSMA, the food industry relied heavily on Good Manufacturing Practices (GMPs), which provide a basic framework for manufacturers dealing with food safety.
+But during the Cold War’s space race in the 1960s, researchers realized that food must not only provide balanced nutrition; it also can’t create health issues along the way.
+In short, food needed to be safe.

-This realization prompted NASA to enlist Pillsbury Co., which began working on cube-sized foods for astronauts.
-To ensure proper procedures were in place, NASA mandated the use of Critical Control Points (CCPs) in its engineering, but applying such concepts to food production was a novel concept.
-Nonetheless, Pillsbury and NASA required contractors to identify “critical failure areas” and eliminate them from the system, thus helping to create the first Hazard Analysis and Critical Control Points (HACCP) program.
+This epiphany prompted NASA to enlist Pillsbury Co., which began working on cube-sized foods for astronauts.
+To ensure proper procedures were in place, NASA mandated the use of Critical Control Points (CCPs) in its engineering but applying such concepts to food production was a novel concept.
+Nonetheless, Pillsbury and NASA required contractors to identify “critical failure areas” in their food production process and eliminate them, thus creating the first Hazard Analysis and Critical Control Points (HACCP) program.

-While the U.S. Food and Drug Administration also mandates HACCP, its application is specifically for juice, seafood, retail, and foodservice.
-Still, HACCP’s principles are prevalent across all segments of food production.
-They’re primarily concerned with raw materials, products, and processes, and often mandated by large brands to their suppliers and the suppliers’ suppliers.
+While the U.S. Food and Drug Administration also mandates HACCP programs, its application is specifically for juice, seafood, retail, and foodservice.
+Still, HACCP principles are apparent across all segments of food production.
+They’re primarily concerned with raw materials, products, and processes, and large brands insist on supplier compliance with HACCP.

 HACCP’s seven principles are: